karimgamaleldin/Handwritten-Documents-Summarizer/README.md

 ### Models

 #### 1. Recognizer Model
-The recognizer models consist of encoder-decoder architectures inspired by well-known models, implemented from scratch or fine-tuned:
+The recognizer models employ an encoder-decoder architecture, inspired by well-known models.
+Various versions were tested, either implemented from scratch or fine-tuned such as:

 - **Vision Encoder**: Inspired by [ViT](https://arxiv.org/abs/2010.11929), this encoder is built from scratch using PyTorch.
 [View Code](./models/vision_encoder.py)
-- **Vanilla Decoder**: Inspired by the [Original Transformer](https://arxiv.org/abs/1706.03762), implemented from scratch using PyTorch.
+- **Vanilla Decoder**: Inspired by the [Original Transformer](https://arxiv.org/abs/1706.03762), this decoder is implemented from scratch using PyTorch.
 [View Code](./models/vanilla_decoder.py)
-- **Transformer-XL Decoder**: Inspired by [Transformer-XL](https://arxiv.org/abs/1901.02860), built from scratch using PyTorch.
+- **Transformer-XL Decoder**: This decoder, inspired by [Transformer-XL](https://arxiv.org/abs/1901.02860), is built from scratch using PyTorch.
 [View Code](./models/Transformer_XL.py)
-- **Fine-tuned TrOCR**: This model fine-tunes the pretrained [TrOCR](https://huggingface.co/docs/transformers/en/model_doc/trocr) using [Seq2seq Trainer](https://huggingface.co/docs/transformers/v4.40.2/en/main_classes/trainer#transformers.Seq2SeqTrainer).
+- **Fine-tuned TrOCR**: Fine-tunes the pretrained [TrOCR](https://huggingface.co/docs/transformers/en/model_doc/trocr) model using the [Seq2seq Trainer](https://huggingface.co/docs/transformers/v4.40.2/en/main_classes/trainer#transformers.Seq2SeqTrainer).
-- **LoRA Fine-tuned TrOCR**: Incorporates Low-Rank Adaptation (LoRA) into the TrOCR architecture, enhancing its adaptability.
+- **LoRA Fine-tuned TrOCR**: Enhances the TrOCR architecture with Low-Rank Adaptation (LoRA) to improve adaptability.
 [View Code](./models/TrOCRWithLoRA.py)

 #### 2. Summarizer Model
-- Utilizes Facebook's [BART Model](https://huggingface.co/facebook/bart-large-cnn) pretrained on English and fine-tuned on the [CNN Daily Mail dataset](https://huggingface.co/datasets/cnn_dailymail).
+- **BART Model**: Utilizes the [BART Model](https://huggingface.co/facebook/bart-large-cnn) from Facebook, which was pretrained on English and further fine-tuned by facebook on the [CNN Daily Mail dataset](https://huggingface.co/datasets/cnn_dailymail) for efficient summarization.

+The fine-tuned TrOCR model, achieving a character error rate of 12%, represents a significant advancement over baseline models, particularly due to Microsoft's pretraining on synthesized data.

 ## Tech Stack 💻